Checklist for your trip to Paris

 - Noise-cancelling headphones!
 These are my number one survival tool for long flights.
 See my survival guide for the long overnight flight to Paris.

 - Don't forget your passport!
 Duh!
 Make a couple photocopies of it; keep one copy in your luggage in your hotel, and carry another with you in your pocket or handbag.
-This way, should your passport and wallet get stolen (and they probably won't, so don't sweat this too much!), it'll be really easy to prove your identity at the embassy.
+This way, should your passport and wallet get stolen (and they probably won't, so don't sweat this too much!), it'll be really easy to establish your identity at the embassy.

 - Buy all your travel size products (shampoo, toothpaste, etc) before you leave.
 You will not find travel size products in France.
 I've often been lazy about this on domestic flights within the US; "I'll just buy whatever I need when I get there."
-Doesn't work in France; you'll end up buying big bottles of stuff and spending too much.
+Doesn't work in France; you'll end up buying big bottles of stuff and spending way too much.

 - Do some research on the Louvre ahead of time and figure out what part(s) you want to see.
 This might sound like overkill pre-voyage, but trust me, you don't want to just show up at this gargantuan museum and start poking around; you'll waste a ton of time and miss lots of things you would've wanted to see.